XYOracleNetwork/web-xyo.network-docusaurus/docs/getting-started/learn.md

 ---
-sidebar_position: 1
+sidebar_position: 10
 ---

-# Start
+# Learn
-Taking your first steps with XYO?
-Here's a few resources and demos to get you started on the right track.
+These resources can help you learn more about XYO.

 ## Your first node

-The following CodeSandbox demonstrates a simple component that allows you to view an XYO Node.
+The following CodeSandbox demonstrates an XYO Node.

 A Node is a container that house Sentinels, Bridges, Archivists, and Diviners.
 (More on those, next!)